Home > Analyses > Consumer Defensive > Target Corporation

 Stock Price Action Analysis

-The weekly stock chart displays Target Corporation’s price movements over the past 12 months, highlighting key highs, lows, and volatility:
+The following weekly stock chart for Target Corporation illustrates price action over the past 12 months, highlighting key fluctuations and trend shifts:

 stock price